anuraghambir/AQI-index-prediction/README.md

 # AQI-index-prediction
-Prediction of AQI index quality for Fairbanks, Alaska
+Prediction of AQI for Fairbanks, Alaska